Tomshiii/ahk/Secondary Keyboard Files/readme.md

-###### **_it is not recommended to use these files on your own keyboard as that could in a best case scenario do nothing, but in a worst case break something.
+###### **_It is not recommended to use these files on your own keyboard as that could in a best case scenario do nothing, but in a worst case break something.
 Do not flash these to your own board unless you know exactly what you're about to do, these files are here for my own backups and to provide credit for the contributions made by JivanYatra_**

 # Info
 This folder contains all the files necessary to allow ***my*** secondary keyboard (Planck EZ Glow) to work alongside my main keyboard without stepping on its toes by wrapping each keystroke in an `F24` keystroke.
 This allows me to differentiate between the two keyboards with ahk.